marklishman/colors-microservices/purple/README.md

 # Collection Resources

-We can retrieve a collection of resources
+We can retrieve a collection of resources by making a GET request to this URL.

     http://localhost:8061/purple/api/groups